Erudika/erudika.github.io/source/_posts/para-1-17-released.md

 API access credentials like a `secret_key` for Para.
 In this case JWT is ideal because it gives that app (untrusted client) temporary access to the API.
 Para access tokens are valid for one week, by default.

-Special thanks to the guys at Connect2ID for their excellent JWT library for Java.
+Special thanks to the guys at [Connect2ID](http://connect2id.com/products/nimbus-jose-jwt) for their excellent JWT library for Java which we use in Para.

 ## Resource permissions